Crispin Sartwell: Career

 Sartwell's interest in language as a system and its constraints and problems has been a constant in his career.
 Perhaps his clearest expression of this was in his 2000 publication, End of Story: Toward an Annihilation of Language and History, which posited an academic obsession with language qua language and narrative at the expense of a better conceptual and open dialogue.

 As a philosopher of aesthetics as well as of language, Sartwell has seen the issues of beauty as being a constant in the search for meaning.
 His 2014 book How to Escape: Magic, Madness, Beauty and Cynicism, looked at a wide variety of artistic expressions and experiences from an aesthetics perspective.
 This followed his previous work, 2004's Six Names of Beauty, in which he used different words for beauty in a variety of languages including Greek, Sanskrit, Japanese, and Navajo as a gateway to understanding the cultural diversity and similarities between ideas and manifestations of beauty.
 Later books include Entanglements: A System of Philosophy (2017) and Beauty: A Quick Immersion (2022).

 On March 3, 2016, Sartwell was placed on leave from his faculty position at Dickinson College in response to posts on his blog in which he accused other philosophy professors of plagiarism.
 According to Sartwell, the action is related to a video, embedded in the blog post, of Miranda Lambert singing "Time to Get a Gun."
-Additional problematic material was found on his blog, but given little to no mind by the college's administration.
-In September, 2016, The Dickinsonian reported that Sartwell had returned to his position and would resume teaching in the spring of 2017.
+In September 2016, The Dickinsonian reported that Sartwell had returned to his position and would resume teaching in the spring of 2017.